-- 1. Students must produce their work independently, except when the professor has assigned the work as a group project. - 2.
-Students must not represent work as their own which is not their own. - 3.
+- Students must produce their work independently, except when the professor has assigned the work as a group project. - is not their own. - 3.
 Students must not aid others in academic dishonesty.

-Examples of violations:
+Examples Of Violations:

 What follows are examples of academic dishonesty which will jeopardize a student's standing in the classroom and at the university.
 This is a representative list only, not an exhaustive one.